mbouzi/Gif-Searcher/README.md

 # Gif Search

-App that uses the Giphy API to search for Gifs.
+App that uses the Giphy API to search for related Gifs.

 Built with: